From My Uncle Vellanoff’s Journal

 Anybody Want A Mule?

+One spring we were booked to play the El Tovar Hotel in Grand Canyon National Park.
+The Hotel had a small auditorium where they put on top-notch entertainment for their guests.
 We were all excited because none of us had had the opportunity to see this National Park.
 As we traveled by train, we had time to contemplate and discuss the fun we were going to have on this gig.
 I had no idea that this fun would come with two big ears, and a warped sense of humor.

 The show’s producer had recently hired a three member Hawaiian group -- two sisters, Nana and Kaila, and Nana’s husband, Keanu.
 The ladies would do the hula, very effectively I might add, and the man did a spear-juggling act where, for his big finale, he would light the spears on fire.
 The fire was real, and the spears were sharp.
 All three played the ukulele, steel guitar and pahupai (drum), and sang.
 It was a good act.